TamesB/pvegenerator/README.md

 # Web application for PvE generation
 A Django web-application for generating, sharing and editing PvE's.\
 A PvE in this context is a set of rules that govern the requirements for construction of buildings in the Netherlands.
-This application was built for the VBR Groep, ultimately for SAREF, with the intention of creating a central platform to help clients to create projects, edit and discuss PvE requirements with eachother, and generate the ending PvE PDF with all its attachments in a quick and easy way, without the hassle of e-mailing Excel worksheets around.
+This application was built for the VBR Groep, ultimately for SAREF, with the intention of creating a central platform to help clients to create projects, edit and discuss PvE requirements with each other, and generate the ending PvE PDF file with all its attachments in a quick and easy way, without the hassle of e-mailing Excel worksheets around.

 # Initiating for Windows
 Requires Python and pip installed.